How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Coming From Tokyo

-Kyoto is located 456 kilometers (284 miles) from Tokyo, which means that the journey to get to Kyoto can take some time.
-The best and most efficient way to get to Kyoto from Tokyo is by shinkansen bullet train, which can make the trip in as little as 2.5 hours.
+The most efficient way to get to Kyoto from Tokyo is by shinkansen bullet train, which can make the trip in as little as 2.5 hours.

 If you’ve got the national Japan Rail Pass, good news!
-Some of the bullet train options will be covered with the pass!
+Some of the bullet train options will be covered with the pass.

 Learning about Japan’s train systems took me hours and hours, so I’ve tried to drill down the info for you as easily as possible.
 Here’s a breakdown of what you need to know.